Tautiška giesmė: 1950–1988

-Even though Tautiška giesmė was used as the national anthem of the Lithuanian SSR for 6 years, the anthem ended up being banned in the Lithuanian SSR after the introduction and the approvement as the new anthem.
-During this period, the Lithuanian Tautiška giesmė became a symbol of national resistance to the Soviet Union.
+Even though Tautiška giesmė was used as the national anthem of the Lithuanian SSR for six years, the anthem ended up being banned in the Lithuanian SSR after the introduction and the approval of the new anthem.
+During this period, the "Tautiška giesmė" became a symbol of national resistance to the Soviet Union.
 The anthem was often sung at various festivities in families and in small gatherings of trusted people.

 1988–1990

-On 6 October 1988, Tautiška giesmė was approved as a replacement for the State Anthem of the Lithuanian SSR.
+On October 6, 1988, "Tautiška giesmė" was approved as a replacement for the State Anthem of the Lithuanian SSR.
 The preliminary approval was made by the Supreme Soviet of the Lithuanian SSR and successive legislative bodies.

 Current status

-The status of Tautiška giesmė as the national anthem of the Lithuanian Republic was reconfirmed in 1992.
+The status of "Tautiška giesmė" as the national anthem of the Lithuanian Republic was reconfirmed in 1992.
 In that year, the Constitution of Lithuania was approved; Article 19 of the document states that Tautiška giesmė will be the national anthem of Lithuania.
 The last law in relation to the national anthem was passed in 1999; it contained the official lyrics and protocol on how and when to play the anthem.

+2015 Taoyuan incident

+During the medal ceremony for Lithuanian team in 2015 World Deaf Basketball Championships in Taoyuan, Taiwan, where they won the final against the United States, the organizers of the tournament erroneously played the Soviet-era anthem instead of the actual anthem, upsetting the Lithuanians.
+The team, led by coach Algimantas Šatas, was forced to stand in dais during the entirety of the song.
+Later, the organizers recognized the mistake and apologized, stated that they had downloaded the wrong song in last minutes shortly before the ceremony.

 1999 law

-Signed into law by President Valdas Adamkus on 9 June 1999, the "Law on the National Anthem of the Republic of Lithuania" details when and where the national anthem is played and its performance protocols.
+Signed into law by President Valdas Adamkus on June 9, 1999, the "Law on the National Anthem of the Republic of Lithuania" details when and where the national anthem is played and its performance protocols.

 Article 2 of the law states that the anthem is to be played at the following occasions: At the beginning or ending of solemn sessions of the Seimas, on national holidays and memorial days, and at receptions and farewells of foreign heads of state on official visits to Lithuania—but only after the anthem of the foreign country has been played.

-It is played in foreign countries to represent Lithuania, according to their own diplomatic protocols; on national holidays and other days when the Flag of Lithuania is raised by order of the government; when the flag is raised during public events sponsored by governmental institutions, business, and organizations; and at the beginning and end of National Radio programming.
+It is played in foreign countries to represent Lithuania, according to their own diplomatic protocols; on national holidays and other days when the flag is raised by order of the government; when the flag is raised during public events sponsored by governmental institutions, business, and organizations; and at the beginning and end of National Radio programming.
 The anthem may also be played at other occasions, such as sporting competitions.